-There is at the moment no programme for sampling from the fishery for obtaining data on length, sex or weight of individual shrimps.
+Currently a minor program for sampling from the fishery for obtaining data on length, sex or weight of individual shrimps.

 Pandalus montagui in the West Greenland fishery

 Aesop shrimp P. montagui occurs off West Greenland.
 Most montagui is caught in mixed catches, but mixed catches have in the past often-even usually-not been identified in logbooks, especially by the fleet fishing iced bulk shrimps.
 Logbook records have therefore presumably underestimated catches of montagui (Kingsley 2011), but the recording of montagui reported has improved in recent years (Nedergaard pers. comm.).